 Public-Private Partnerships Should Be Encouraged When Appropriate, Not Required for Success

 While competitive grants have repeatedly shown their ability to attract private sector dollars, public-private partnerships are not the solution to each infrastructure need.
 In fact, some states limit public-private partnerships while others lack enabling laws.
+There also exist barriers in federal policy that make such arrangements difficult, such as complex project approval processes that can dissuade private firms from investing.
 In some cases, private industry would prefer a variable term lease or tenant relationship.
-Projects should be evaluated on their ability to meet the program’s goals through the use of measurable and objective criteria.
+Projects should be evaluated on their ability to meet the program’s goals through the use of measurable and objective criteria, rather than by the project’s ability to attract non-federal funding.
 As stated above, criteria codified in law focuses on goods movement infrastructure and includes goals of improving the safety, efficiency, and reliability of the movement of freight and people; generating national or regional economic benefits; reducing congestion and bottlenecks; improving modal connectivity for freight transportation; enhancing the resiliency of critical infrastructure; improving roadways to national energy security; and addressing the impact of population growth (FAST Act, Sec.
 1105).

 Including “leveraging Federal funding to attract other, non-Federal sources” as a key program objective modifies the program goals defined by Congress; per the FAST Act, the ability of a project to leverage non-Federal funds should be a secondary consideration, not a condition to receive funds.